-Opinions as to which demographics seek robo-advice vary, from millennials138, to baby boomers139, to women140, to high net worth clients141.
-While there is no shortage of conjecture,
+Opinions as to which demographics seek robo-advice vary, from millennials, to baby boomers, to women, to high net worth clients.
+While there is no shortage of conjecture, robo-advice in Australia is still very new, and reliable statistics are not readily available.
+The one thing most commentary can agree upon is that robo-advice is growing.